ex7r3me/100-days-of-code/r1-log.md

 ##R1D14
 I'm focusing on UI Improvements in the app.
 Today I've changed screen names in the drawer, change Header's layout (Add hamburger menu), linking icon library and make home screen buttons a little better. also, I've removed some unused libraries.  https://github.com/ex7r3me/fooname-mobile

+##R1D15
+I've added the authentication flow (check for access token in AsyncStorage) and a logout button using custom drawer component in the react navigation. https://github.com/ex7r3me/fooname-mobile